ESSolutions/ESSArch_EPP/ESSArch_PP/frontend/static/frontend/user_manual.md

 #### Import
 The purpose of Import is to be able to import a Submission Agreement from another EPP instance with profiles.
 Enter url of the other EPP instance with username and password and import an SA.
 If SA or profiles already exists, the user gets to choose between not importing or overwriting SA/profile.

+Submission Agreements or profiles can also be imported from JSON files, which can be exported from an EPP instance aswell.

+#### Export
+Export Submission Agreements or Profiles to JSON files that can be imported in another EPP, ETP or ETA instance.